ansys/pymapdl/doc/source/getting_started/docker.rst

   docker cp mapdl:/file1.err .
   docker cp mapdl:/file1.out .

-In case you want to retrieve multiple files, the most efficient approach is to get back inside the docker container:
+If you want to retrieve multiple files, the most efficient approach is to get back inside the Docker container:

 .. code:: pwsh